risefall-network/SongVexxt/replit.md

 - Missing required variables will cause the deployment to fail with clear error messages
 - The server is configured to listen on 0.0.0.0 with proper port configuration for Replit deployments
 - Production error handling includes graceful shutdown procedures and detailed error logging
-- OpenAI features will be automatically disabled if OPENAI_API_KEY is not provided
+- AI features will be automatically disabled if OPENROUTER_API_KEY is not provided

 ### Scripts
 - `npm run build`: Builds both frontend and backend for production